tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 Readme.io is a pretty sweet platform, and you don't have to worry about describing your API based on a specification based on either RAML or Swagger.
 But this also has downsides.
 It means that your doc is tied to the Readme.io platform (though some export options are available).

-Additionally, if the cloud location for your docs isn't an option, the Readme platform may pose challenges.
+Additionally, if a paid cloud location for your docs isn't an option, the Readme platform may pose challenges.
 Finally, there isn't any content re-use functionality, so if you have multiple outputs for your documentation that you're single sourcing, Readme.io may not be for you.

 Even so, the output is sharp and the talent behind this site is top-notch.
 The platform is constantly growing with new features, and there are many high-profile companies with their docs on Readme.